Article

 Even during Stresemann's lifetime, there was opposition within the DVP to his republican course.
 For example, large property owners in the coal mining and metallurgical industries reoriented towards more radical authoritarian conservatives.
 However, after Stresemann's death, anti-republican forces regained control of the party and once again advocated for the dismantling of Weimar in favor of a right-wing authoritarian regime.

 However, this course did not help the DVP, which almost completely lost electoral support amid the economic crisis.
 From 9% in 1928, the party fell to 4.5% in 1930 and plummeted to 1-2% in 1932.
-Almost all former liberal voters turned to the Nazis, who appeared as more active and socially-oriented defenders of the "middle class."
+Almost all former liberal voters shifted to the Nazis, who appeared as more active and socially-oriented defenders of the "middle class."

 In 1932, the DVP supported the right-conservative authoritarian governments of Franz von Papen and Kurt von Schleicher.
-In the latter case, right and left liberals, with a combined support of 3% of the votes, were the only parliamentary support for the government in the Reichstag.
+In the latter case, right and left liberals with a combined support of 3% of the votes were the only parliamentary support for the government in the Reichstag.

 In March 1933, the few right-liberal deputies voted to grant Hitler's government emergency powers to issue laws bypassing the Reichstag.
 By July, the party was forced to dissolve itself.